 Each year I do an updated rundown of the cheapest places to live in the world.
 If you move abroad from a country like Canada, USA, UK, or Australia to any of the destinations on this list, you should be able to cut your expenses in half at the very least.
 In many cases your expenses will be a third or less of what they used to be.

-You won’t be alone if you decide to move overseas for a life upgrade.
+You won’t be alone if you decide to move overseas for a life upgrade and a lower cost of living.
 There are millions of people who have taken this step, saying goodbye to high living expenses by moving abroad to one destination or becoming a digital nomad, flitting between the cheapest places to live.
 There’s an assumption from people who haven’t traveled much that the most affordable countries to live in are not going to be as pleasant as where they are now, but that’s often a mistake.
-If nothing else, you can easily get better weather and a nicer apartment or house for the money.
+If nothing else, you can easily get better weather and a nicer apartment or house for the money compared to U.S. prices or rates in Canada, western Europe, or Australia/New Zealand.
 If you’re American, definitely cheaper health insurance–or you might not even need any.